mrmekon/picdb/README.md

     * step (step target -- currently StepOver only)
     * print (print information about something -- currently only Program Counter)
     * help (list possible commands, or display specific command's help)
+    * debug (drop to a Python debugger, so you can debug while you debug.)
     * quit
 * Readline input handling supports up/down keys, and history.
 * Address-to-Source-Line conversions when stepping.